weaveworks/weave/site/ipam/overview-init-ipam.md

   themselves successfully
 * 'achieved' - consensus achieved; allocations proceed normally

+Finally, you may launch some peers as election observers using the `--observer` option:

+    host4$ weave launch --observer $HOST3

+You do not need to specify an initial count to such peers, as they do not participate in the election - they await its outcome.
+This can be useful to add ephemeral peers to an existing fixed cluster (for example in response to a scale-out event) without worrying about adjusting initial peer counts accordingly.

 ####<a name="quorum"></a> `--init-peer-count` and How Quorum is Achieved

 Normally it isn't a problem to over-estimate `--init-peer-count`, but if you supply